|Summer Service Grants|

 Quest Summer Service Grants recognize outstanding summer project proposals by Quest Scholars with grants that financially support their work, volunteer activities, or research.
 Selection criteria for projects include: the presence of a public service element; its ability to live up to Quest ideas of scholarship, leadership, and service; originality of thought; a well-organized plan; and its relevance to the applicant's history of academic or service work.

 Congratulations to our nine 2013 Quest Summer Service Grantees!
-You can expect to read more about their winning projects on this page in September.
+You can expect to read more about their winning projects on this page soon.

 Fostering Microbusinesses to Address the Cycle of Poverty and Disease in Callao, Peru